Infrastructure deal: Senate suddenly acts to take up bill

 Biden welcomed the accord as one that would show America can “do big things.”
 It includes the most significant long-term investments in nearly a century, he said, on par with building the transcontinental railroad or the Interstate highway system.

-“This deal signals to the world that our democracy can function,” Biden said ahead of the vote Wednesday night.
+“This deal signals to the world that our democracy can function,” Biden said ahead of the vote.
 “We will once again transform America and propel us into the future.”

 After weeks of stop-and-go negotiations, the rare bipartisan showing on a 67-32 vote to start formal Senate consideration showed the high interest among senators in the infrastructure package.
 But it’s unclear if enough Republicans will eventually join Democrats to support final passage.